Grovely railway station

-Grovely railway station is located on the Ferny Grove line in Brisbane, Queensland, Australia.
-It serves the Brisbane suburb of Keperra.
+Grovely is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1918 and serves the Brisbane suburb of Keperra.
+It is a ground level station, featuring two side platforms.

 History

 The station was upgraded in 2008 as part of the Mitchelton to Keperra duplication project.
 The upgrade included a new platform & footbridge.

 Services

-Grovely station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.
+Grovely station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Boggo Road (formerly known as Park Road), Coopers Plains and Beenleigh.